 6. Take in the view while dining on fondue

-Ride chairlifts to the newly-remodeled Summit House Bistro at Crystal Mountain and dip bread in a cheesy fondue while enjoying the amazing view: 6 famous volcanic peaks.
-Visit the Summit House Bistro for details.
+Ride the scenic Mt.
+Rainier Gondola to the Summit House at Crystal Mountain and dip bread in a cheesy fondue while enjoying the amazing view: 6 famous volcanic peaks.

 On Mt.
 Rainier’s east side, watch herds of elk gather for daily winter feedings at the Oak Creek Wildlife Area off of Hwy.
 12 in Naches (18 miles NW of Yakima).
 Elk are fed daily at 1:30 pm and the bighorn sheep are fed mid-morning at the Cleman Mountain Feeding site.
 More information can be found here: Oak Creek Wildlife Area.